 Chapter Directory.
 This is a highlight of our website.
 The chapter directory appears on a map.
 You can search to see chapters in an area and when you click on a chapter, viewers will see chapter leader contact info (as given to the ARC in Form 128).

 National AMBUCS Facebook page.
 If you need a bit of a pick-me-up, the national facebook page is a great place to visit.
 Full of smiling faces and lives changes and chapter successes.
 You’ll find us at www.facebook.com/NationalAMBUCS

 The President leads chapter meetings and chairs board meetings.
-More importantly the president is the head motivator, delegator, empowerer and cheerleader.
+More importantly the President is the head motivator, delegator, empowerer and cheerleader.
 They bring people together for a common goal, give everyone a part to play and support their efforts.
-They also make sure the work of the chapter is moving forward by keeping in good contact with the people filling their Key Roles or chairing committees.
+They also make sure the work of the chapter is moving forward by keeping in good contact with the people filling Key Roles or chairing committees.
 The president should be familiar with the chapter’s bylaws and optional policy guidelines.